Bio: Passionate about leveraging computational fluid dynamics and machine learning to innovate in aerodynamics and digital twin development.

 Vinod Kumar, Christopher Harris, Vineeth V K, Arturo Rodriguez, Herb Janssen, Digital Twin Framework: Integrating Experimentation, Simulation, and AI for Patient-Specific Hemodynamics in Venous Valves, APS Division of Fluid Dynamics Annual Meeting, Nov 23-25, 2025, Houston, TX, United States.

 Sai Jeevan Puchakayala, Aswathy Ravikumar, Vineeth V K, An ensemble deep learning model based high precision automated analogue meter reading utilising EfficientDet detection and U-Net segmentation, IEEE World Conference on Applied Intelligence and Computing, July 27-28, 2024, Gwalior, India.
+Link

 V K Vineeth, Devendra Kumar Patel, Influence of aspect ratio on wake structure evolution and wake profiles behind a heaving wing, AIAA Aviation Forum, Jun 12-16, 2023, San Diego, California, USA.
+Link

 V K Vineeth, Devendra Kumar Patel, Large-eddy simulation of wake structure behind a pitching wing with different aspect ratios, AIAA Sci-TECH Forum, Jan 3-7, 2022, San Diego, California, USA.
+Link

 V K Vineeth, Devendra Kumar Patel, Comparison of wake characteristics behind a custom-designed airfoil performing different types of flapping oscillations, 26th National and 4th International ISHMT-ASTFE Heat and Mass Transfer Conference, Dec 17-20, 2021, IIT Madras.
+Link

 Vineeth V K, Devendra Kumar Patel, Splendid Nehemiah, Mukul Shrivastava, Different Wake Structures Behind a Flapping Airfoil and it’s Influence on Propulsion Performance, 4th International Congress on Advances in Mechanical Sciences, Nov 26-27, 2021 Vardhaman College of Engineering, Hyderabad.
+Link

 deflected wake